UMW in England

 Please visit the ASE Summer Program webpage for detailed course information and ASE application instructions.

 The ASE Application is due by February 15, 2024.
 Admissions are rolling.
 This course satisfies the Beyond the Classroom or Diverse and Global Perspectives general education requirement by contract with the Faculty Director only.

 ASE requires a minimum 3.0 GPA but will consider applicants with a 2.5 or higher GPA with two strong letters of recommendation.
 This program is open to all UMW students regardless of major or year of study, but preference is given to students who have completed their sophomore year.
 There are no specific prerequisites for this program.

 Faculty-Led Program Scholarships are available to UMW students (deadlines apply).

 See the program fees and payment due dates in the right column.
-Use the Make a Payment button below to pay your deposit and regular program payment.
+Use the Make a Payment button below to pay your deposit.
 Use the Special Payment option to pay a special amount (such as additional insurance or payment in a different amount as a result of a scholarship award).